Are you want to go summer trip with your type 1 daibetic child ?

 Travel coolers are a great way to keep insulin cool at the beach, but don’t place it directly near ice – wrap it in a towel, for instance.
 Be mindful about hotel refrigerators in terms of temperature regulation – keep supplies away from the freezer section and perhaps wrapped in a towel.

-DIET YOUR CHILD TAKE
+DIET YOUR CHILD EATS

 You can find healthy food options at the airport or a roadside restaurant: